Skip to content

 The rationale is simple: The Hard Disk Drive (HDD) which is based on magnetic storage technology first introduced by IBM in 1956 is an order of magnitude slower than RAM.
 IMDBs are designed to first achieve minimal response time by eliminating the need to access the disk, and second for data scalability.

 They are however limited in terms of application scalability.
 Some IMDBS require customers to rip & replace their existing databases.
 They may also be limited to the types of data models stored.
-Depending on how data is stored, which can be a row or columnar store, In-Memory databases can provide a fast response time for write or read-intensive workflows.
+Depending on how data is stored, which can be a row or columnar store, IMDBs can provide a fast response time for write or read-intensive workflows.

 In-Memory Data Grid

-In-Memory Data Grid (IMDG) is a simple to deploy, highly distributed, and cost-effective solution for accelerating and scaling services and applications.
+An In-Memory Data Grid (IMDG) is a simple to deploy, highly distributed, and cost-effective solution for accelerating and scaling services and applications.
+It is a high throughput and low latency data fabric that minimizes access to high-latency, hard-disk-drive-based or solid-state-drive-based data storage.

 Some data grids also provide a unified API to access data from external databases and data lakes, and in essence expand the data managed to petabytes, while accelerating queries and analytics.